codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 });
 ```

 This code uses the [`readdir`](https://nodejs.org/api/fs.html#fs_fs_readdir_path_options_callback) function to get an array of all the files in the storage drive.
-Note that we use the environment variable which was automatically setup when we bound the capsules to specify the path to the function.
+Note that we use the environment variable which was automatically setup when we bound the capsules to specify the path to the storage drive.
 Environment variables are accessible through the [`process.env`](https://nodejs.org/api/process.html#process_process_env) object in Node.js.

 The [`readdir`](https://nodejs.org/api/fs.html#fs_fs_readdir_path_options_callback)  function calls a callback function once it has the file list.
 The callback has 2 arguments: `err`, which will contain an error object if the folder could not be read, and `files`, which is a string array of all the filenames in the folder, if the call was successful.